-To continue behaviour expectations during lunch time, Robins will come into the lunch hall at 11.45am after washing their hands and take their coats off.
-They will then eat their lunch with support from Y6 lunch time helpers and Robin's staff.
-Y1 and 2 will come straight into the hall at 12.00pm and eat their lunch after washing their hands.
+To continue behaviour expectations during dinner time, Robins will come into the lunch hall at 11.55am after washing their hands and take their coats off.
+They will then eat their lunch with support from Y5/6 lunch time helpers.
+Y1 and 2 packed lunches will come straight into the hall at 12.00pm and eat their lunch after washing their hands.
 The person on duty will regulate the flow of children coming into the hall to get their lunch so that children do not have to wait very long in a queue.
-The person on duty in the hall will communicate via walkie talkie with the adult outside that the next group can come into the hall.
-Teachers will split their classes into group 1 and group 2 for coming into the lunch hall.
-Year 6 line leaders will take each group, when called by the person on duty to wash their hands and get their water bottles and packed lunches.
+The person on duty in the hall will signal to the adult outside that the next group can come into the hall.
+The whistle will be blown and the card with the next group on it will be held up so children know when it is their turn to come in for their lunch.
 Children are expected to wait quietly and say please and thank you to the staff and their peers.

-Cutlery will be on the tables for KS1 and drinks will be poured by Year 6 lunch time helpers.
+Cutlery will be on the tables for KS1 and drinks will be poured by Year 5/6 lunch time helpers.
 The helpers will monitor how much children on their table eat and encourage them to eat their lunch if needed.
 They will also help them with cutting up food or any other problems which occur.
-KS1 children must put up their hand to ask their table helper if they can eat their pudding and leave the hall at the appropriate time.
+KS1 children must put up their hand to ask their table helper if they can leave the hall.